|Calif. Families Sikes||Contact|

 The ranch is still owned by the family and leased to a local farmer.

-DNA test results for one of his descendants confirm Alvin is related to Richard and also the majority of Sykes in England, including Bryan Sykes, the Oxford geneticist and author and Sir Richard, chairman of GlaxoSmithKline and most likely to William del Sykes who farmed near Flockton, Yorkshire, England around 1280.
+DNA test results for one of my cousins confirmed Alvin is related to Richard, who immigrated to Boston in the 1630's and also the majority of Sykes in England, including Bryan Sykes, the Oxford geneticist, DNA testing pioneer and author and Sir Richard, chairman of GlaxoSmithKline and most likely to William del Sykes who farmed near Flockton, Yorkshire, England around 1280.

 Return to the Sikes Page.